- New Annex

 Guidelines for Disciplinary Action by an Instructor

 Exams: In cases of cheating on midterm or final exams, it is recommended that the instructor reduce the student’s grade, including the assignment of the grade of “F” in the course.
-When a course grade has been reduced to an “F”, the student may not drop the course, nor use the Second Grade Option procedure to eliminate the failing grade from semester and cumulative GPA values that appear on the permanent record card (i.e. the grade transcript) It is recommended that cheating on quizzes be considered as serious a violation as on exams and that the penalty be similar.
+It is recommended that cheating on quizzes be considered as serious a violation as on exams and that the penalty be similar.
 The instructor shall send a written report of any disciplinary action to the Office of the Dean and the report shall be placed in the student’s file.

 Homework, Lab Reports, etc: Each instructor shall announce at the beginning of each course the acceptable policies on student collaboration in each of the graded course requirements.
 When the policy is clearly violated, a zero shall be assigned for the total portion of the course grade allocated to the requirement in which the violation occurred (e.g., a zero for all homework assignments if cheating occurred on a homework assignment).
 A written report of this action shall be sent by the instructor to the Office of the Dean and placed in the student’s file.

 When a written report of disciplinary action by an instructor is received by the Office of the Dean, the student shall be notified in writing of the action.
 If the student feels that the finding of cheating is in error or the penalty is unjust, the student may request a hearing by notifying in writing the Associate Dean of the College.
-If the student is not satisfied with the results of the hearing, the student may request a review by the Office of the Vice President for Academic Affairs.
+If the student is not satisfied with the results of the hearing, the student may request a review by the Associate Provost for Undergraduate Education.

 Disciplinary Action by the Dean